 L.S.I. or Latent Semantic Indexing Keywords; are words or phrases Google’s Algorithm Uses, to Understand The Quality and Relevance of User’s Search Terms.

-If you search for the best burgers, Google will look for words like a beef patty, crispy chicken, jalapeno, tomatoes, cheese, fries, and lettuce.
+For Example: If you search for the best burgers, Google will look for words like a beef patty, crispy chicken, jalapeno, tomatoes, cheese, fries, and lettuce.

 These are words used in The Top Search Results and help The Search Engine match what the users are searching for.